wagood/laralist/README.md

 * Laravel [Markdown](https://github.com/spatie/laravel-markdown).
 A highly configurable markdown renderer and Blade component for Laravel <!-- markdown, blade, view -->

 * [Mary UI](https://www.mary-ui.com/).
 Laravel blade components made for [Livewire 3](https://livewire.laravel.com/) and styled around [daisyUI](https://daisyui.com/) + Tailwind <!-- blade, UI, components -->

+* [Media Encrypt](https://github.com/hoanxuanmai/media-encrypt) is a powerful PHP package designed for encrypting sensitive data before storing it in a database.
+This package provides a secure solution to protect your critical data from unauthorized access.

 * [Metrics](https://github.com/eliseekn/laravel-metrics) for Laravel.
 Generate easily metrics and trends data of your models for your dashboards. <!-- metrics, dashboard, statistic -->